JoelStansbury/ipypdf/README.md

 ```

 ## Usage
-ipypdf is build for jupyter lab but should also work in jupyter notebooks.
+ipypdf is built for jupyter lab but should also work in jupyter notebooks.

 1. Launch jupyter lab with `jupyter lab`
 ```python